bericyb/exarlab-website/content/blog/rusty.md

 One of my great vices is YouTube.
 Like many others I will watch so much content about the stuff I want to do instead of actually doing it.
 This is the world's greatest trap and it's time to do something about it.

 The solution is to actually learn Rust.
+I know you want to.
+Let's just do it.

 # Getting Started